alessiofx/jbh/README.md

 	  jbh.sh --publish
 	    Runs rcp/rsync to copy built site to a remote server
 	    * NOTE: Server settings are stored at top of script

+      jbh.sh --publish --stage "1/1/2015"
+        Runs rcp/rsync to copy built site to a stage folder for the specified date on remote server
+        * NOTE: Server settings are stored at top of script
+        * NOTE: This command is designed to work with companion JBHCron.sh script

 	  jbh.sh --list "*2015*"
 	    Lists all posts that have '2015' in the file name

 	  jbh.sh --move --draft "2015-01-01-blog-title.md"
 	    Moves the matching file from draft to post folder

+      jbh.sh --update "2015-01-01-blog-title.md" --date "2/1/2015"
+      jbh.sh --update "2015-01-01-blog-title.md" --title "new title"
+        Updates the given post's data.
+This is a distructive process that will rename the file, update values inside the header, and move any assets folders to match.
+You can only update one value at a time.
 ````

 ## Install